ctn-malone/qjs-ext-lib/doc/arg.md

 ### Does it support completion

-Not yet, but using `DESCRIBE_USAGE` variable generates a *json* object which could be use to generate completion
+Not yet, but using `QEL_DESCRIBE_USAGE` variable generates a *json* object which could be use to generate completion